PaulBailey-1/motor-master/README.md

 To program the board, connect to it with USB C or with an FTID adapter and program it with the Arduino IDE.
 Install the ESP32 boards and the required libraries, select 'ESP32S3 Dev Module' as the board, and upload.

+The name of the board over Bluetooth can have a postfix added to it in the code to help distinguish it.
 The first time the board is programmed after being assembled, the Boot button must be held from when it is plugged until it has been flashed.
 For debugging over USB C make sure the 'USB CDC On Boot' option is enabled so that you can get logging over the serial port.